Motorsport in Canada: History

 Since the invention of the contemporary automobile, the first recorded instance of motorsport in Canada was a sixty-kilometre race dubbed as a ‘speed trial’ from the cities of Toronto to Hamilton in 1900.
 The first official race was held in Fort Erie, by the American Buffalo Auto Club.
-Other smaller races would be held throughout the early twentieth century, such as the Canadian National Exhibition championships in the 1920’s.
+Other smaller races would be held throughout the early twentieth century, such as the Canadian National Exhibition championships in the 1920s.
 During this period, smaller, unofficial clubs were formed by locals who were interested in the auto racing industry that was developing in Canada.

 In the post-war economy present at the time, activities of leisure came to be and people utilized their technical skills learned from the war in regard to this.
 Individual vehicle ownership rose within the middle-class population, so self-repairs on one's car for the purpose of improving performance whilst saving costs became the norm, which eventually evolved to a hobby for many.
 With the various amounts of auto tinkering done, the act of racing of cars naturally occurred, leading to amateur racing events to become a growing sport within communities of enthusiasts.

 In hopes of being more internationally recognized and running an event of a larger scale than what currently existed, several members of indie automobile clubs, the St Lawrence Automobile Club, Sports Car Club, and Sport Motor Car Club gathered to form the Canadian Automobile Sport Committee (CASC) in 1951.
 It grew to be a larger and more professional club that catered toward motorsports throughout the country, where other smaller clubs amalgamated to it.
 By the 1970s, its membership had grown to over five thousand, from the hundreds of other independent clubs who had decided to follow in the footsteps of the club's founders' joining.

-Jim Gunn, one of the CASC’s founders, played a vital role in its early development, through promoting the club and working to have it involved in the first Trans-Canada Rally.
-Within the next few years, more motorsport events debut, and the CASC was eventually acknowledged by the Fédération Internationale de l'Automobile (FIA) as a national authority of Canada’s motorsports.
+Jim Gunn, one of the CASC's founders, played a vital role in its early development, through promoting the club and working to have it involved in the first Trans-Canada Rally.
+Within the next few years, more motorsport events debut, and the CASC was eventually acknowledged by the Fédération Internationale de l'Automobile (FIA) as a national authority of Canada's motorsports.
 Through this official approval, Canada was able to host its first international motorsport event, the Formula One World Championship.

 With the notion of motorsport becoming mainstream after this large addition to the roster of auto races within the country, by the end of the twentieth century, the defining characteristics of Canada's motorsports became one of professional competition and commercialization.
 Rather than the constant of amateur, small races that were once held, large competitions with sponsors and payments came to be.
 Due to this change, members of the CASC came into conflict regarding the club's ideals, and eventually, it lost its influence and position of leadership.